CURENT/andes/docs/source/getting_started/tutorial/cli.rst

 Format conversion is done through ``--convert FORMAT`` or ``-c FORMAT``, where ``FORMAT`` is the output format.
 For now, the following formats are supported:

-- ``xlsx``: an Excel spread sheet format with ANDES-specific semantics.
-It is not compatible with ``xlsx`` with semantics from other tools such as `Pandapower <https://www.pandapower.org>`_.
+- ``xlsx``: an Excel spread sheet format with ANDES-specific data.
+It is not compatible with ``xlsx`` with datafrom other tools such as `Pandapower <https://www.pandapower.org>`_.
-- ``json``: a JSON plain-text file with ANDES-specific semantics.
-Likewise, the semantics are unlikely to be compatible with JSON from other power system tools.
+- ``json``: a JSON plain-text file with ANDES-specific data.
+Likewise, it is unlikely to be compatible with JSON from other power system tools.
 JSON is much faster to parse than ``xlsx`` but not as friendly to edit.

 To convert ``kundur_full.xlsx``, for example, to the ``json`` format, run